What is New Western Dry Gin?

 Why is it so appealing?

-Whether you call it New Western Dry, Contemporary, or New Age - these Gin all benefit from their approachable flavor profile, which has less bite than the classic and strongly junipery London Dry Gins.
-They're ideal for people new to the world of Gin and offer plenty of opportunities for riffs on classic Gin cocktails.
+Whether you call it New Western Dry, Contemporary, or New Age - these products all benefit from their approachable flavor profile, which has less bite than the classic and strongly junipery London Dry Gins.

 The less strict rules allow producers to develop new and exciting flavorings that often represent local herbs, plants, fruits, and spices.
-Asian and African-inspired Gins, in particular, are on the rise bringing their unique botanicals into the world of bartending and spirits.
+Asian and African-inspired gins, in particular, are on the rise bringing their unique botanicals into the world of bartending and spirits.

 Important New Western Dry Gins